bwoldemi/Django-projects/README.md

  python manage.py createsuperuser

-## Make the poll app modifiable in the admin¶
+## Make the poll app modifiable in the adminÂ¶
 ##  polls/admin.py